CarlosPeralta2049/CarlosPeralta2049.github.io/Project03.md

 **Objective:** To explore the effects of tariffs on economies, then specifically the effects of European tariffs on U.S. imports.

 ## Trade Barriers: International Trade and Tariffs
-**Scenario 01 (Disagram below, left):** Market Equilibrium for avocados without international trade.
+**Scenario 01 (Disagram below, left) Market Equilibrium for avocados without international trade:**
-The equilibrium price for avocados is $250.
-The total quantity for avocados is 25 tones.
-Consumer surplus: Below the demand curve.
-Above equilibrium price.
-250 * 25 * 0.5 = $3,125.
-Producer surplus: Above the supply curve.
-Below the equilibrium price.
-250 * 25 * 0.5 = $3,125.
+When the equilibrium price for avocados is $250 and the total quantity for avocados is 25 tones.
+Consumer surplus is found below the demand curve and above equilibrium price (250 * 25 * 0.5 = $3,125).
+Producer surplus is found above the supply curve and below the equilibrium price (250 * 25 * 0.5 = $3,125).
 <img src="https://CarlosPeralta2049.github.io/Assets/Project03_01.jpg" alt="Sample Image" width="245" height="200">
 <img src="https://CarlosPeralta2049.github.io/Assets/Project03_02.jpg" alt="Sample Image" width="245" height="200">